Mapping spaces between operads in relation to bimodules: Main statements

 \begin{remark} It follows immediately from the definition that where the coproduct ranges over the set of maps $ C \lrar D$.
 Nonetheless, when passing to the realm of homotopy theory, the circumstance might vary significantly, as we will see below. \end{remark}

 The following is the key step for simplifying the mapping spaces in $\Op(\cS)$.

 \begin{theorem} There is a homotopy Cartesian square of spaces of the form

-in which the bottom horizontal map is given by inserting, for each $c\in C$, the object $f(c) \in \Ob(\Q_1)$ into $\cor(\Q_1)$. \begin{proof} Without loss of generality, we may assume that $\P\in\Op_C(\cS)$ is cofibrant.
-Since the initial $C$-colored operad $\I_C$ is cofibrant as an object of $\Op(\cS)$, it implies that $\P$ is as well cofibrant within $\Op(\cS)$ (cf. \cite{Hoang}, Observation 4.1.1(ii)).
+in which the bottom horizontal map is given by, for each $c\in C$, inserting the object $f(c) \in \Ob(\Q_1)$ into $\cor(\Q_1)$. \begin{proof} Without loss of generality, we may assume that $\P\in\Op_C(\cS)$ is cofibrant.
+Since the initial $C$-colored operad $\I_C$ is cofibrant as an object of $\Op(\cS)$, it implies that $\P$ is as well cofibrant within $\Op(\cS)$ (cf \cite[Observation 4.1.1(ii)]{Hoang}).
 Now consider the following coCartesian square in $\Op(\cS)$:

 Due to the discussion above, this square is automatically homotopy coCartesian when considered as a square in $\Op(\cS)_{\I_C/}$.
 We also regard $\Q$ as an object of $\Op(\cS)_{\I_C/}$ via the map $\eta_f :\I_C \lrar \Q$ that is determined uniquely by $f:C \lrar D$.
 Now, the above square yields a homotopy Cartesian square of spaces